linonetwo/langchain-alpaca/README.md

 export interface AlpacaCppChatParameters {
   /**
    * Working directory of dist file.
-Default to __dirname.
-If you are using esm, try set this to node_modules/langchain-alpaca/dist
+Default to `path.join(path.dirname(require.resolve('langchain-alpaca')), 'binary')`.
-   */
+   * If you are using esm, try set this to node_modules/langchain-alpaca/dist/binary *
   cwd: string
   /**
    * Name of alpaca.cpp binary